SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 You ought to read [Thomas Frank](https://www.youtube.com/watch?v=VWKsTzHwIsM) if you're asking this question, but here's the short version.

-True populism arose basically in Kansas in the 1890's It was a working class movement, cross-cultural, multi-ethnic, multi-class (but rooted in the working class
+True populism arose basically in Kansas in the 1890's.
+It was a working class movement, cross-cultural, multi-ethnic, multi-class (but rooted in the working class
 --- upper crust people with a conscience, or "class traitors", made up some of the composition).
 Their cause was broadly speaking economic justice.
 The farmers wanted a fair deal, the workers wanted fair wages, not to be ripped off and exploited because they needed to work for wages just to eat.

 No right-winger has ever been a true populist.
-Daemonizing "the populist left" as like the conservative reactionary fake populists (Nixon, Buchanan, Trump, DeSantis, et al), is a terrible thing, and something Frank rightly rails bitterly against.
+Demonizing "the populist left" as like the conservative reactionary fake populists (Nixon, Buchanan, Trump, DeSantis, et al), is a terrible thing, and something Frank rightly rails bitterly against.